ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/index.rst

 ============================

 Ferrocene has support for multiple compilation targets and host platforms.
-Targets are categorized as either "supported" or "experimental" depending on the level of support.
+Targets are categorized as either "supported" or "untested" depending on the level of support.
 This page lists the current support status for all targets, and individual pages with more details are provided for supported targets.